Russian Buttermilk Pancakes – Oladi Recipe

 Delicious Russian Pancakes are made with pantry staples (buttermilk or sour cream, eggs, sugar, flour) and can be whipped up in seconds.
 It's my kids' favorite breakfast.

 To serve: Fresh raspberry jam & sour cream topping

 - 1 cup fresh raspberry

 - Oil for the pan

-- Whisk eggs and sugar together, add buttermilk and flour and mix using a whisk or a mixer until smooth.
+Whisk 4 eggs and 1/2 cup sugar together, add 2 cups buttermilk and 3⅓-3½ cups flour, 2 tsp baking soda and mix using a whisk or a mixer until smooth.

 To make fresh raspberry syrup/jam